magento/magento2-page-builder/docs/create-basic-content-type/step-1-add-configuration.md

 By convention, Page Builder requires the configuration for a content type to be in the `adminhtml` area within a directory named `pagebuilder` and a subdirectory named `content_type` or `content-type`.

-The name of your configuration file should reflect the name of your content type preceeded by       your module vendor name.
-For example, our module name is `Acme/PageBuilderQuote` and our content type is a quote control, so we should name our configuration file `acme_quote.xml` and add it to our module within the following directory structure (`view/adminhtml/pagebuilder/content_type/`):
+The name of your configuration file should reflect the name of your content type prefixed by your module vendor name and separated by an underscore (_).
+For example, our module name is `Example/PageBuilderQuote` and our content type is a quote control, so we name our configuration file `example_quote.xml` and add it to our module within the following directory structure (`view/adminhtml/pagebuilder/content_type/`):

 ![Create config file](../images/step1-add-config-file.png)

 {: .bs-callout .bs-callout-info }
-If your content type is something with a simple or generic name like our "quote" example, include your vendor name within your configuration file name to This naming convention prevents Magento from merging your configuration file with another configuration file of the same name, or a future content type configuration file published by Magento.
-If your content type name uses multiple words, use underscores to separate the words.
+The reason we suggest prefIxing your content type with your vendor name is to prevent Magento from merging your content type configuration file with another configuration file of the same name, or with a future content type published by Magento.

 ## Example configuration

-In this example, only a subset of configuration elements are described (enough to understand the configuration file's basic role).
+In this example, only a subset of configuration elements are described in our Quote example (enough to understand the basic role of the configuration file).
 For more details, refer to [Content type configurations](../configurations/content-type-configuration.md) and [Additional configurations](../configurations/additional-configurations.md).

 The following configuration is from the Quote content type.
 An overview of these elements and attributes are described in the tables that follow.